What is data hygiene?

 Merge: Combine engagement history and data from duplicate records

 Data quality requires executive buy-in and clear ownership.
-Maintaining accurate databases involves multiple teams and doesn't happen without orchestration from leadership.
+Maintaining accurate databases involves multiple teams and does not happen without orchestration from leadership.

 Data governance framework: